cabouman/svmbir/docs/source/overview.rst

 *Cached System Matrix Problems:* Rare updates to the software package could include changes to the encoding of the system matrix and result in existing pre-computed matrix files being incompatible after the update.
 The last such update was on (2020-12-02).
 To remove the outdated files, delete the cache directory located at ``~/.cache/svmbir``.
 The package will regenerate the system matrices as needed at the time of reconstruction.

-*View Angle Ordering:* In order to achieve best reconstruction speed, we highly recommend views be sorted to be in monotonically increasing order on the inverval :math:`[0,2\pi]`.
-It is common for people ot collect tomography data using the "golden ratio" method.
+*View Angle Ordering:* In order to achieve best reconstruction speed, we highly recommend views be sorted to be in monotonically increasing order on the inverval :math:`[0,2\pi)`.
+This can be done using the function ``sino_sort``.
+It is common for people to collect tomography data using the "golden ratio" method.
 If this is done, than the view angles should first be wrapped modulo :math:`2\pi`, and then sorted to be in monotonically increasing order.
 Non-sequential ordering of views will distroy cache coherency and dramatically degrade ``svmbir`` performance.

 **Conversion from Arbitrary Length Units (ALU)**